 What types of work do Fellows perform?

-Each placement is unique and host agencies involved Fellows in a range of projects and processes, from budget development and analysis to strategic planning and constituent services.
+Each placement is unique and host agencies involved Fellows in a range of projects and processes, from budget development and analysis to strategic planning, process improvement, law research, and constituent services.
 For example, the Fellow assigned to the Department of Human Resources might work on training city officials on the performance management system, whereas the Fellow assigned to the Office of the City Adminstrator might work on launching the Neighborhood Services Initiative.

 Do Fellows get to select their placements?